tc39/notes/es7/2015-11/nov-19.md

 JH: Yes

-MF: doesn’t a subscription unsubscribe need to take some…
+MF: doesn't a subscription unsubscribe need to take some...

-DD: no it doesn’t atleast not in the readonme
+DD: no it doesn't atleast not in the readonme

-MF: what if it wasn’t successful
+MF: what if it wasn't successful

 JH: we will talk about that shortly

-JH: …
+JH: ...

 JH: reviews existing behavior (if anyone caught that, jump in)

-…
+...

 WH: What is Observable.forEach?